 Business Cycles

 The mining business is subject to global macro-economic cycles which affect the marketability of products derived from mining.
+The Corporation's current exploration and development operations is not cyclical and may be conducted all year round.

 Foreign Operations